 Toplady received his degrees of Bachelor of Arts and Master of Arts from Trinity College.
 During his studies, he gradually came to reject the Arminianism of the Methodists in favor of the doctrines of Sovereign Grace of the Calvinists.
 Ordained deacon in 1762, he was licensed to the Anglican curacy of Blagdon the same year.
 He was ordained a priest in 1764, and from then until 1766 he served as curate at Farleigh, Hungerford.
 For the next two years he held the benefice of Harpford with Venn-Ottery, and for two years after that, of Broad Hembury.
 During 1775 he took a leave of absence to minister to the French Calvinist Reformed Church in Orange Street, London.

 His first published work was a work of verse, Poems on Sacred Subjects.
-But he was best known for his polemical and dogmatic works of theology—including The Church of England Vindicated from the Charge of Arminianism which was published in 1769 and The Historic Proof of the Doctrinal Calvinism of the Church of England which was published five years later in 1774.
+But he was best known for his polemical and dogmatic works—including The Church of England Vindicated from the Charge of Arminianism which was published in 1769 and The Historic Proof of the Doctrinal Calvinism of the Church of England which was published five years later in 1774.
 Those works proved vital in the ongoing theological struggles within the English church and helped to ensure orthodoxy for at least another generation.

 Toplady was only thirty-eight when he died, but his short life-span was enough to produce one of the most beloved of all hymns, Rock of Ages:

 Could my tears forever flow,